 The Mitchell Slough case was a landmark case in defense of the Natural Streambed and Land Preservation Act of 1985 and Montana’s Stream Access Law.
 It squashed a well-funded attempt to privatize Montana’s waters.
 In this case a District Court ruled that both these laws only apply to “natural” waterways and that no stream or river was “natural” if it had been altered in any fashion by man.
 This would have removed almost every stream and river in Montana from protection under either law.
 BRPA won a reversal of that ruling in the Montana Supreme Court.
 Then-Governor Brian Schweitzer, was quoted on the front page of the New York Times, saying this about the case: “If you want to buy a big ranch and you want to have a river and you want privacy, donʼt buy in Montana.
 The rivers belong to the people of Montana.”

-BRPA v.
-DEQ – Grantsdale Subdivision wastewater discharge permit
+Grantsdale Subdivision wastewater discharge permit

 The Grantsdale Subdivision was the largest subdivision ever approved in Ravalli County at the time, 802 residences and a business plaza.
 Due to the economic recession it was not developed and its wastewater discharge permit was eventually revoked because the developer had failed to install the necessary monitoring station between the subdivision’s drain field and the Bitterroot River, which was only a few thousand feet away.
 When the economy picked up, the developer re-applied for a permit and DEQ issued it.
 They resolved the revocation issue by no longer requiring the monitoring.
 They also failed to examine any potential negative effects upon the Bitterroot River, nor did they consider any cumulative effects.

 The District Court found in favor of the BRPA, voided the permit and ordered DEQ to perform a non-degradation analysis on the potential impacts to the Bitterroot River.
 DEQ appealed that decision to the Montana Supreme Court.
 On Novemberr 29, 2016 the Court ordered the case dismissed based on a stipulated agreement between the parties.
+The agency agreed to void the permit and require an adequate EA.

 Grantsdale District Court Order